MfellnerDev/linux-cheatsheet/wifi-problem-after-kernal-update-fix.md

 rtw89_8852be 0000:03:00.0: chip rfe_type is 1
 ```

 It works now.
-I am scared but my nerves would explode.
+I am scared but my nerves are near doom.

 **!
 This command uses the --force-vermagic option.
 You should NEVER force something.
 If you have to force somethin, it means that there is another way to do it.
 There has to be**